-No Bill of Attainder or ex post §139.
-Bills of attainder and ex post facto facto Law shall be passed. laws.
+3 No Bill of Attainder or ex post facto Law shall be passed.

-[No Capitation, or other direct, tax shall be laid, unless in Proportion to the §140.
-Capitation and direct taxes.
-Census or Enumeration herein before directed to be taken.]
+4[No Capitation, or other direct, tax shall be §140.
+Capitation and laid, unless in Proportion to the Census or Enumeration herein before directed to be taken.]